Many trapped in Florida as Ian heads toward South Carolina

 The U.S. Coast Guard initiated a search and rescue mission for 23 people after a boat carrying Cuban migrants sank Wednesday in stormy weather east of Key West.
 It found three survivors, and four others swam to shore, the U.S. Border Patrol said.
 Air crews continued to search for possibly 20 remaining migrants.

-Associated Press contributors include Cody Jackson and Adriana Gomez Licon in Tampa, Florida; Freida Frisaro in Miami; Mike Schneider in Orlando, Florida; Seth Borenstein and Aamer Madhani in Washington; Bobby Caina Calvan in New York; and Andrew Welsh-Huggins in Columbus, Ohio.
+Associated Press contributors include Cody Jackson in Tampa, Florida; Freida Frisaro in Miami; Mike Schneider in Orlando, Florida; Seth Borenstein and Aamer Madhani in Washington; Bobby Caina Calvan in New York; and Andrew Welsh-Huggins in Columbus, Ohio.

 Credit: John Raoux